HubSpot WooCommerce Integration: Create & Update Deals

 Why two triggers?
 You need both.

-The two paths are mutually exclusive at the request level: each order fires exactly one of them.
+WooCommerce has two checkout types and each fires its own action: woocommerce_checkout_order_created (classic shortcode — still common on customised storefronts and B2B portals) and woocommerce_store_api_checkout_order_processed (block-based checkout — default in WooCommerce 8+ block themes).
+Each order fires exactly one of them.
 Registering on both makes the webhook source-agnostic.
 Why not woocommerce_new_order?
-It fires the instant the order post is created — before line items, billing, and totals are populated.
-Pre-glue would see an empty order.
-Skip it.
+It fires before line items and totals are populated — pre-glue would see an empty order.

 The raw WooCommerce trigger payload isn't shaped like a HubSpot deal — we need to map fields.
 And after HubSpot returns the new deal's ID, we need to store it on the order so the next webhook can find it.
 Two snippets: pre-glue for mapping, post-glue for persistence.